 Vaping flavored cannabis oil may also lead to side effects similar to those of nicotine-free e-cigarettes, depending on the fluid’s base and flavoring ingredients.

-CBD vaporizers don’t contain nicotine, but they can still cause side effects.
+CBD vaporizers don’t contain nicotine but can still cause side effects.

 CBD stands for cannabidiol, one of several active ingredients in cannabis.
 Unlike THC, CBD isn’t psychoactive, which means it doesn’t cause a mental “high.”